MousaviLaleh/Election_Analysis/README.md

 **5. Declare a variable to save the file to a path**  <br/>
 <p align="center"><img src="https://github.com/MousaviLaleh/Election_Analysis/blob/main/images/11.png"></p>
+This line of code will create a file "election_results.txt" in the “Analysis" folder if the file doesn’t exist yet.
+The folder must already exist.

 #### :black_medium_square: Looping through dictionaries and the lists
 #### :black_medium_square: The get() method